TMFPink/GraduationProject-fe/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Camera Usage

+Navigate to `/camera` route to access the camera screen.
+The app will:

+- Request camera permissions automatically
+- Allow you to switch between front and rear cameras
+- Capture photos with a single button tap
+- Preview captured images before saving
+- Handle permission denials gracefully

 ## Get a fresh project